gauravlath07/kids-help-phone-api/README.md

 For NLP we used Python's NLTK library.
 Training data was picked up from stanford database of 20,000 tweets each of them classified according to sentiment. <br>
 This model was deployed as an API on gunicorn and hosted on AWS EC2 instance.

 P.S.
+This repository only holds the backend repository for sentiment analysis of twitter.
+For the front end and other repositories checkout the organization Kids Help Phone under my profile.

-The training file has not been included for ownership purposes.
+P.P.S The training file has not been included for ownership purposes.
 But the pkl file for the model has been pushed and is present in this repository.